peter.bike

 The southbound platform can be accessed from several points along the west side.

-To get between the platforms, a pedestrian grade crossing is at each end of the platforms.
+To get between the platforms, a grade crossing for people is at each end of the platforms.

 Lawrence